Geomon-Joshy/IAAR/README.md

 <br> The goal here is to create a mechanisum to move the first bone in referance to the second bone.
 <br> To do this we use a latch system and an axil attached to a magnet.
 <br> One of the sides of and the other is connected a magnet which is suspended in the middle of an electromagnet in the second bone
+<br> The latch axil is connected to the middle of the main axil.
+<br> When electricty is passed through the electromagnet in the second bone a magnetic field is produced.
+Which pushs and pulls the magnet and the main axil attached to it.
+This results in the movement of the first bone with the latch axil as the pivot point.